Same-sex marriages, civil unions, etc.

 - 2009-JAN-29: Colombia's Constitutional Court ruled that same-sex couples can be recognized as "uniones de hecho" (de facto unions, similar to common-law marriages in Canada and in some U.S. states) after having lived together for two years.
 This form of recognition was previously only available to Colombia's opposite-sex couples.
 If the couples wish, they must be able to have their union registered before a notary or judge.

 - 2010-JAN: A public opinion survey found that 63% of adults in Bogota, the capital city, favored marriage equality while 36% opposed it.
 1

-The Columbian Constitution and the American Convention on Human Rights signed by Columbia both require that people
+The Colombian Constitution and the American Convention on Human Rights signed by Colombia both require that people

 be treated equally before the law.